 Related Content

-The survey is open through Thursday, December 16th.
+The Comment Sheet is open through August 18th.

 PROJECT DESCRIPTION

-The Town of Elon is studying how to improve the safety and multi-modal connectivity of the portions of East and West Haggard Avenues within its jurisdiction that together form a primary east/west route through Elon’s downtown, connecting the City of Burlington to the east and the Town of Gibsonville to the west.
+The Haggard Avenue Corridor Study is a 3-phase project, begun in 2020, that evaluated ways to improve the safety and multi-modal connectivity for the entire length of E. and W. Haggard Avenues in the Town of Elon’s jurisdiction (approximately 2.65 miles).
+This corridor forms the primary east/west route through the Town of Elon, including Elon University’s campus and Elon’s downtown, connecting with the City of Burlington to the east and the Town of Gibsonville to the west (see Haggard Avenue Study Phases Map).

 BACKGROUND